 Friends, the family often knows better what is right for you.
-Especially if we want to turn to an entirely new direction.
-They are scared because they care for us.
+Especially if we want to turn to an entirely new direction, they are scared because they care for us.
 They want the best for us.
 Anyway, they can not live our life.
 Be courteous and have your opinion.
 Overall, it is best not to talk about your dreams.
 When we talk, we dissipate energy, which pushes us forward to reach our goals.

 3. Decide What Is Needed to Reach Our Dreams.

 Would you like to travel regularly?
 How about your garden, growing vegetables for the community, or sailing around the world?
-Every task needs exploration; if there is a lack of knowledge on how to reach wanted success, its time to renew acquaintance—there so many reference books, CDs, YouTube videos.
+Every task needs exploration; if there is a lack of knowledge on how to reach wanted success, it’s time to renew acquaintance—there so many reference books, CDs, YouTube videos.

 4. Willingness to Sacrifice Now.

 It takes time, effort to reach our dreams.
 Your willingness to help move forward instead of being lazy.
 It is nice to sit on the couch and watch TV or play video games.
 Days will flow.
 It does not matter what we do.
-Having the vision in our heads, we will turn to focus on what we need to do now, next week, and later on.
+Having the vision in our heads, we will focus on what we need to do now, next week, and later on.

 5. Conscious Effort.